 TGax Editor: Add the following definitions at D3.2 P36L58.

+Triggering frame: A Trigger frame or a frame carrying a TRS Control subfield.

+Triggering phy layer (PHY) protocal data unit (PPDU): A PPDU carrying a Triggering frame.

 TGax Editor: Update D3.2 P173L25 as shown below.

-A STA that transmits a non-HT or non-HT duplicate PPDU where the TXVECTOR parameter TRIGGER_RESPONDING is present and true compensates for carrier frequency offset (CFO) error and symbol clock error.
-After compensation, the absolute value of residual CFO error with respect to the PPDU carrying the soliciting MU-RTS Trigger frame shall not exceed 2 kHz when measured at the 10% point of the complementary cumulative distribution function (CCDF) of CFO errors in AWGN at a received power of -60 dBm in the primary 20 MHz.
-The residual CFO error measurement shall be made on the non-HT PPDU or non-HT duplicate PPDU following the L-STF field.
+A non-AP HE STA that transmits a non-HT or non-HT duplicate PPDU with the TXVECTOR parameter TRIGGER_RESPONDING set to true compensates for carrier frequency offset (CFO) error and symbol clock error with respect to the corresponding triggering PPDU.
+After compensation, the absolute value of residual CFO error with respect to the triggering PPDU shall not exceed 2 kHz when measured at the 10% point of the complementary cumulative distribution function (CCDF) of CFO errors in AWGN at a received power of -60 dBm in the primary 20 MHz.
+The residual CFO error measurement shall be made on the non-HT or non-HT duplicate PPDU following the L-STF field.
 The symbol clock error shall be compensated by the same ppm amount as CFO error.

+NOTE – The only triggering frame which solicits transmission of non-HT or non-HT duplicate PPDU, and not an HE TB PPDU, is the MU-RTS Trigger frame.
+And the subsequent non-HT or non-HT duplicate PPDU transmission in response to the MU-RTS Trigger frame carries a CTS frame.

-A non-AP HE STA that transmits a non-HT or non-HT duplicate PPDU where the TXVECTOR parameter TRIGGER_RESPONDING is true and that is a response to a PPDU containing a MU-RTS Trigger frame received from an AP shall ensure that the arrival time of the non-HT or non-HT duplicate PPDU at the AP is within ±0.4 μs of TXTIME+aSIFSTime+RTD from the transmission start time of the PPDU containing the MU-RTS Trigger frame, where TXTIME is that of the PPDU containing the MU-RTS Trigger frame and RTD is the round trip delay between the AP and the STA.
+A non-AP HE STA that transmits a non-HT or non-HT duplicate PPDU with the TXVECTOR parameter TRIGGER_RESPONDING set to true shall ensure that the arrival time of the non-HT or non-HT duplicate PPDU at the AP which has transmitted the corresponding triggering PPDU is within ±0.4 μs of TXTIME+aSIFSTime+RTD from the transmission start time of the triggering PPDU, or equivalently, ensure that the transmission start time of the non-HT or non-HT duplicate PPDU is within ±0.4 μs + 16 μs + RTD from the end of the triggering PPDU, where TXTIME is that of the triggering PPDU and RTD is the round trip delay between the AP and the STA.

-NOTE 1—TXTIME contains the SignalExtension, thus TXTIME + aSIFSTime is equivalent to 16 μs after the end of transmission of the PPDU containing the MU-RTS Trigger frame at the AP.
-The STA is not expected to measure or compensate for the RTD if transmitting the non-HT or non-HT duplicate PPDU.
+NOTE 1—TXTIME contains the SignalExtension, thus TXTIME + aSIFSTime is equivalent to 16 μs after the end of transmission of the triggering PPDU.
+The STA is not expected to measure or compensate for the RTD when transmitting the non-HT or non-HT duplicate PPDU.

-NOTE 2—The timing requirement for transmitting an non-HT or non-HT duplicate PPDU if the TXVECTOR parameter TRIGGER_RESPONDING is true is the same as the timing requirement for transmitting an HE TB PPDU (see 28.3.14.3 (Pre-correction accuracy requirements)).
+NOTE 2—The timing requirement for transmitting a non-HT or non-HT duplicate PPDU with the TXVECTOR parameter TRIGGER_RESPONDING set to true is the same as the timing requirement for transmitting an HE TB PPDU (see 28.3.14.3 (Pre-correction accuracy requirements)).

 TGax Editor: Update D3.2 P173L25 as shown below.

-A STA that transmits an HE TB PPDU in response to a triggering PPDU (PPDU containing a Trigger frame or a frame containing a TRS Control subfield) from an AP shall ensure that the arrival time of the HE TB PPDU at the AP is within ±0.4 μs of TXTIME + aSIFSTime + RTD from the transmission start time of the triggering PPDU, where TXTIME is that of the triggering PPDU and RTD is the round-trip delay between the AP and the STA.
-NOTE—TXTIME contains the SignalExtension, thus TXTIME + aSIFSTime is equivalent to 16 μs after the end of transmission of the triggering PPDU at the AP.
+A STA that transmits an HE TB PPDU in response to a triggering PPDU from an AP shall ensure that the arrival time of the HE TB PPDU at the AP is within ±0.4 μs of TXTIME + aSIFSTime + RTD from the transmission start time of the triggering PPDU, or equivalently, ensure that the transmission start time of the HE TB PPDU is within ±0.4 + 16 μs from the end of the triggering PPDU, where TXTIME is that of the triggering PPDU and RTD is the round-trip delay between the AP and the STA.
+NOTE—TXTIME contains the SignalExtension, thus TXTIME + aSIFSTime is equivalent to 16 μs after the end of transmission of the triggering PPDU.
 The STA is not expected to measure or compensate for the RTD when transmitting the HE TB PPDU.

 CID 15593